-HOS and the Medicare Star Ratings
+Health Outcomes Survey (HOS) and Medicare Star Ratings

 Medicare Star Ratings Overview

-The HEDIS Effectiveness of Care measures are also collected from the HOS in a series of questions that ask beneficiaries about information and care they receive from their health care providers.
-These measures are reported in each MAO’s annual HOS Baseline Report that is posted on the HPMS.
+The HEDIS Effectiveness of Care measures are collected from the HOS in a series of questions that ask health plan members about information and care they receive from their health care providers.
+Beginning in 2021, these measures are reported in each MAO’s annual HEDIS HOS Effectiveness of Care Report that is posted on the Health Plan Management System (HPMS).
+Prior to 2021, the measures were previously reported in each MAO's annual HOS Baseline Report.
 The measures are obtained from the combined data for the baseline cohort and a follow up cohort from the same measurement year (i.e., a round of data).
-Questions are collected to derive the following four HEDIS measures: Management of Urinary Incontinence in Older Adults, Physical Activity in Older Adults, Fall Risk Management, and Osteoporosis Testing in Older Women.
-Three rates from these four measures are utilized by CMS for the Medicare Part C Star Ratings: Improving Bladder Control is the Treatment of Urinary Incontinence rate, Monitoring Physical Activity is the Advising Physical Activity rate, and Reducing the Risk of Falling is the Managing Fall Risk rate.
+Questions are collected to derive the following three HEDIS measures: Management of Urinary Incontinence in Older Adults, Physical Activity in Older Adults, and Fall Risk Management.
+These rates are utilized by CMS for the Medicare Part C Star Ratings: Improving Bladder Control is the Treatment of Urinary Incontinence rate, Monitoring Physical Activity is the Advising Physical Activity rate, and Reducing the Risk of Falling is the Managing Fall Risk rate.

 Information about best practices in promoting quality preventive health care for the elderly and developing intervention strategies to impact patient outcomes is available in the 2012 MAO resource guide and 2011 technical report on the functional status of older adults in the Trainings section.

 Additional information about the Medicare Star Ratings can be found on the CMS Star Ratings website.
 For any questions related to Medicare Part C and D Star Ratings, you may send an email inquiry directly to PartCandDStarRatings@cms.hhs.gov.